 Normally it's about feeling comfortable with your therapist, so a first meeting is usually necessary to tell if I'm right for you.
 My approach does not involve telling you what to do so a willingness to participate in the process is essential.
 This means being willing to talk openly and to also have some capacity for reflecting on yourself and your life.

-I am a specialist in working with depression and anxiety and work in a reputable private psychiatric hospital with patients presenting with those issues.
+I am a specialist in working with depression and anxiety and worked for a number or years in a reputable private psychiatric hospital with patients presenting with those issues.

 Is counselling right for you?